Sarfraz expects team to bounce back

 Pakistan lost the first Test against England at Old Trafford by three wickets.
 Pakistan, having a healthy 107-run lead, suffered a dramatic batting collapse in the second innings, and were bowled out for just 169.

-In a tweet, Sarfraz advised Azhar to stay strong and said he expected the team to bounce back in the next two games.
-Azhar is facing a lot of criticism for his poor performances recently.
+Sarfraz advised Azhar to “stay strong” and said he expected the team to bounce back in the next two games.
+Azhar, who scored just 18 runs in the series opener, is facing a lot of criticism for his poor performances recently.